HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Ideas

 ### Function design
-The key we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
+The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal.

 The basic function is that it can encrypt and also decrypt the message.
 Supposing there are two people, A and B, are trying to do the encrypted communication is using this app.
 User A should be able to retrieve a WeChat message that, decrypt it using A's private key and also should send a WeChat message that encrypt it using B's public key.